-Notification of Academic Review and the subsequent sanction following the AIPC decision will be done via email to the student's official university email address.
-The AIPC decision will be communicated to the student within 5 business days of the AIPC meeting.
-If the vote was for Dismissal, official notification will not be sent until after the Senior Associate Dean, Assistant Dean for PharmD Studies, and one Division Chair vote.
+Notification of Academic Review and the subsequent sanction will be sent via email to the student's official university email address.
+For students whose dismissal is eligible for a waiver, the AIPC decision official notification will not be sent until after the senior leadership team vote.